-- Heat Oil and temper it with Mustard Seed, Curry Leaves, Dry Red Chilli and pour the tempering over the Kadahi Pakora.
+- Heat oil and temper it with Mustard Seed, Curry Leaves, and Dry Red Chilli and pour the tempering over the Kadahi Pakora.

 - Mix everything and Serve Punjabi Kadhi with steamed Rice.

-Tempering added in the last stage is optional as well, however, makes the Kadhi more flavorful.
+- Tempering added in the last stage is optional as well, however, it makes the Kadhi more flavorful.

-- Methi Paratha or Fenugreek leaves stuffed flatbread
+- Methi Paratha (Also known as Fenugreek leaves stuffed flatbread)

-- Matarwale Baingan ka Bharta or Aubergine mishmash with Peas
+- Matarwale Baingan ka Bharta (Also known as Aubergine mishmash with Peas)

 Have you tried Punjabi Kadhi Recipe from Debjanir Rannaghar!